ajinkya-kulkarni/MPINAT-LSM-Application/README.md

 # LSM Scan Uploader

-This is a repository for accessing the source codes for the datalake and Linkahead interfaces used in the ABA project at the Max Planck Institute for Multidisciplinary Sciences, Göttingen.
+This is a repository for accessing the source codes for the interface used in the ABA project at the Max Planck Institute for Multidisciplinary Sciences, Göttingen.
 This is a Python script that can be used to upload LSM scan images and metadata to an Amazon S3 bucket and a CaosDB server, respectively.
-It is designed to work with light sheet microscopy files.
+It is designed to work with light sheet microscopy files, two photon images and CT scans.

 ## Prerequisites